pkoning2/pydecnet/pydecnet/README.txt

 Dependencies: Async DDCMP support, over an actual serial port (as opposed to a Telnet connection) requires the "pyserial" package.
-Ethernet support (over real Ethernet, as opposed to Ethernet-style bridging via Johnny Bilquist's bridge program) requires libpcap or TAP support.
+Ethernet support (over real Ethernet, as opposed to Ethernet-style bridging via Johnny Billquist's bridge program) requires libpcap or TAP support.
 To run as a daemon, you need the python-daemon package.
 To use YAML files in the --log-config option, you need the PyYAML package.
 To do password authentication for incoming DECnet